 Notify your physician

-Inform your physician of any medications you are currently taking, including non-prescription drugs.
+Before you have the procedure, inform your physician of any medications you are currently taking, including non-prescription drugs.
 Also tell your physician if you are allergic to any medications.

 If you have any of the following conditions, please notify your physician:

-- Allergies to any drugs or foods
+- allergies to any drugs or foods

-- Are pregnant or think you may be
+- are pregnant or think you may be

 Before the test